Child, Adolescent (4-25) and Adult Psychotherapeutic Counselling

 Parental sessions: Sometimes as a parent, having someone who is trained in child mental and emotional well-being - and who is separate from your family and wider support system - who is able to think together with you about any concerns you may have about your child, can prove helpful and enable positive shifts.

 Then of course you don’t need parental consent (although in some cases I’m guessing you’ll need their agreement as they’re likely to be the ones paying).
 We would meet for an initial no-obligation session, terms as stated.

-My fees are £45 per 50 minute session (half-price for the initial 45 minute no obligation parental/client consultation).
+My fees are £50 per 50 minute session (half-price for the initial 45 minute no obligation parental/client consultation).
 30 minute parental meetings or phone calls can be scheduled every six weeks for the duration of the sessions where we would review themes, needs and progress (a 50% charge will apply).
-Additional parental consultations or full sessions will be charged at £45 per 50 minutes.
-Concessions are available upon discussion.
+Additional parental consultations or full sessions will be charged at £50 per 50 minutes.
+Concessions for students and others at £38 a session may be available upon discussion.